Christmas ideas for golfers

 Golf balls are almost always great golf gifts if you stick with the major brands.
 Any golf shop will be glad to help you make the proper selection.
 A dozen or even a sleeve Titleist Brand Golf balls is always appreciated regardless of the brand of golf ball your golfer uses as they are almost always trade able if worst comes to worst.
 But I bet 99.99% of all Titleist golf balls received as gifts are happily used by the recipient.
 Then again if your golfer is a beginner, quite honestly quantity will out weigh quality so go for the 15 pack.

 Golf shoes as gifts are not a good golf gift idea.
 Even though you may get the proper size, and you may even be tuned into your golfer's sense of style you will have a difficult time with the proper feel and fit.
-As hard as it may seem to believe the technology behind designing and manufacturing golf shoes is becoming so sophisticated that many golfers will try as many as a dozen of two pairs of golf shoes, all the same size, many the same brand before they make their final selection.
+As hard as it may seem to believe the technology behind designing and manufacturing golf shoes is becoming so sophisticated that many golfers will try as many as a dozen or two pairs of golf shoes, all the same size, many the same brand before they make their final selection.

 Golf bags can be good idea if your golfer is a beginner or intermediate.
 All you really need to know is does your golfer walk or take a golf car.
 If he or she takes a golf car then it is almost guaranteed the bigger the golf bag the better.
 Most golfers just love the extra space and pockets for carrying all their golfing essentials from foul weather gear to sunscreen.
 From extra pencils to first aid supplies.
 However if your golfer walks then you need to know of he or she uses a golf trolley.
 (Oftentimes these are referred to as "pull carts" or "push carts" depending on the style.)
 If you find your golfer uses a trolley then going the big bag route will probably work out well.
-But is your golfer is a walker and carries his or her own golf bag while playing, don't touch this, you'll surely get it wrong
+But if your golfer is a walker and carries his or her own golf bag while playing, don't touch this, you'll surely get it wrong

 Golf gloves are OK if you know the proper size.
 But again like golf balls stay with the major brands.

 Golf tees are OK, it is suggested that you get the longer tees rather than the shorter tees as they can always be pushed down.
-Whereas the shorter goes your golfer may not use them except on the Par 3's, and it is highly un likely he or she will carry special tees just for the short holes.
+Whereas the shorter goes your golfer may not use them except on the Par 3's, and it is highly unlikely he or she will carry special tees just for the short holes.

 Golf Accessories

-Unless your golfing friend really stinks or really wants one for ball hawking purposes, don’t get them a golf ball retriever.
+Golf Ball Retriever, unless your golfing friend really stinks or really wants one for ball hawking purposes, don’t get them a golf ball retriever.
 Nothing says "I suck" like a golf ball retriever.

 Golf or "crying towels" are a good gift if the golfer uses a trolley or rides in a cart, but if they carry, that’s not such a good idea.
 These towels tend to get in the way and as silly as it may seem standing in the golf shop looking things over they are just one more thing to carry and after 18 holes of golf on a hot July afternoon the less weight the better.